Localization for Chern-Simons on Circle Bundles via Loop Groups

 We have constructed two Hamiltonian $\gauge_{\tilde Q}$-spaces, the space of connections $\connections_{\tilde Q}$, and the space of Higgs fields $\Higgs_{\tilde Q}$.
 We now notice that the Caloron BF action can be expressed as the canonical pairing of these two moment maps

-Here we will give a brief discussion about how the path integral of this theory can be evaluated using the techniques of non-abelian localization (i.e. norm-squared localization), and we will discuss the details in \cite{CSYMII}.
+Here we will give a brief discussion about how the path integral of this theory can be evaluated using the techniques of non-abelian localization (i.e. norm-squared localization).
 Fundamentally, the calculations will be the analogous as those done in Beasley-Witten \cite{Beasley:2005}.
 However, one major subtlety that we ignore for now is that the path integral should only be integrating over all connections on $Q$, \emph{not} over the space of their lifts to $\tilde Q$.

 In the foundational paper of Witten \cite{Witten:1992a}, a certain class of integrals over symplectic manifolds are shown to be calculable using localization techniques.
 Given a Hamiltonian manifold $(X,\omega, \mu)$, one is interested in evaluating the following integral